lifaon74/rx-js-light/src/documentation/goal.md

 /* THE COMPLEX PART */
 const subscribe = pipe$$(fromEventTarget<'click', MouseEvent>(button, 'click'), [ // creates an observable listening to 'clicks' on 'button'
-  debounce$$$<MouseEvent>(1000), // if the user clics twice or more, we only keep the last event for a period of 1000ms mergeMap$$$<MouseEvent, ISubscribeFunctionFromFetchNotifications>( // mergeMap maps incoming values and converts an Observable of Observables into a lower order Observable
+  debounce$$$<MouseEvent>(1000), // if the user clics twice or more, we only keep the last event for a period of 1000ms mergeMap$$$<MouseEvent, ISubscribeFunctionFromFetchNotifications>( // maps incoming values and converts an Observable of Observables into a lower order Observable
     () => fromFetch(API_URL), // creates an Observable performing an http request using the fetch API 1, // limit to one the number of parallel merged Observables (optimization => cancels previous request, if any) ),